selvamsriram/coreference-resolution-nlp/README.md

 # Co-reference resolution system based on Machine Learning

 ## Introduction
-This was originally a class project written by Anneswa Ghosh and Myself (Sriram).
+This was a class project submitted for CS 6340: Natural Language Processing.

 After exploring various options that were available, we chose to implement the simplest and straight-forward machine learning approach based on the below paper.

-[A Machine Learning Approach to Coreference Resolution of Noun Phrases" paper by Soon, NG, et All.] (https://dl.acm.org/citation.cfm?id=972602)
+**A Machine Learning Approach to Coreference Resolution of Noun Phrases" paper by Soon, NG, et All.** (https://dl.acm.org/citation.cfm?id=972602)

-##INPUT FILE SPECIFICATIONS:
+## INPUT FILE SPECIFICATIONS:
 Input files are present in data/train folder, they end with ".input" extension

 Each document is marked up with two types of information:
-	(1) sentence boundaries,and
+1. Sentence boundaries.
-	(2) the initial reference for every coreference cluster.
+2. The initial reference for every coreference cluster.

-Each sentence is surrounded by the tags<S ID=“#”>and</S>, where ID indicatesthe sentence number (#).
+Each sentence is surrounded by the tags \<S ID=“#”\>and\</S\>, where ID indicatesthe sentence number (#).

 Each initial reference is surrounded by the tags<COREF ID=“X#”>and</COREF>,where the ID is a unique identifier (X#) for the reference.
 The initial reference is the earliest mention of the cluster concept in the document.
 One can assume that there will be at least one additional reference belonging to each cluster, that all additional references will occur after the initial reference, and that each reference will be a pronoun, noun, or nounphrase.
 For this project we didn't need to find possessive references (e.g., “his” or “Susan’s”).